shozabhussain/RansomwareAnalysis/README.md

 This script extracts the maximum density changed from densities, number of new files, and file operations of a ransomware and add that data to the summary.csv file

+# SHA256 Collection
+A full_sha256.txt file can be downloaded from [Malwarebazaar](https://bazaar.abuse.ch/export/).
+HashesSort.py is the script which will query each SHA256 from malwarebazaar get metadata in response SHA256 will be filtered according to the ransomware tag and sorted according to the binary extension